nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * stores the GUI settings of window size and position.
 * stores the path of the data file.

-The `UniqueList<T>` component,
+The `UniqueList<T>` class,

-* is a generic class ensures that items within the list conforms to the unique constraint.
+* is a generic class that ensures that items within the list conforms to the unique constraint.
 In other words, each pair of objects within the list must have a different identity. `UniqueList<T>` enforces `T` to implement `Identifiable<T>`, which has the method `isSame(T)` to check for identity against another object.
 * The identity is determined by the class that `T` binds to.
-  * For `Name`, the identity is the name.
+  * For `Person`, the identity is the name.
 Two names are equal if there string values are equal.
   * For `Phone`, the identity is the literal string value of the phone.
   * For `Email`, the identity is the literal string value of the email.
   * For `Link`, the identity is the literal string value of the link.